redpesk-core/afb-binding/docs/reference-v4/func-afb-api.md

  * is received (it is received if broadcasted or after subscription through
  * a call or a subcall).
  *
- * The handler callback receive 4 arguments:
+ * The handler callback receives 5 arguments:
  *
  *  - the closure given here
  *  - the event full name
+ *  - the count of parameter data of the event
- *  - the companion JSON object of the event
+ *  - the array of parameter data of the event
  *  - the api that subscribed the event
  *
  * @param api the api that creates the handler